hmfaysal/hmfaysal-omega-theme/_posts/2016-12-17-Rohith-es-retard0.md

 ---
 layout: post
-title: "Just rohit things"    # Title of the post
+title: "Just Abhi things"    # Title of the post
 description:        # Description of the post, used for Facebook Opengraph & Twitter
 headline: Markdown Syntax Test      # Will appear in bold letters on top of the post
 modified: 2016-12-17                 # Date